ARM-software/vscode-cmsis-csolution/README.md

 1. Click the **CMSIS** icon ![CMSIS icon](./docs/images/cmsis-icon.png) in the Activity Bar to open the **Arm CMSIS csolution** extension.

+1. Check the active project selected in the **CONTEXT** panel.

 1. Hover over the **CONTEXT** label and click the **Manage software components** icon ![Manage software components](./docs/images/manage-sw-components-icon.png).

     The **Manage Software Components** view opens.

-By default, this displays the components that are available for use.
+By default, the view displays all the components that are available for use.
 If you select the **Show selected only** checkbox, only the components included in the active project display.

 ![The 'Manage Software Components' view showing all the components that are available for use](./docs/images/manage-sw-components-view.png)

+With the **Target** drop-down list, you can select components for the different build targets you have in your solution.

 The first column in the **Manage Software Components** view shows how many instances of the component are deployed in the project.
 If the component has a selected checkbox, one instance is deployed.
 If the checkbox is not selected, it is not deployed in the project.
 If a number input displays, multiple instances of this component can be deployed to a project.

 The CMSIS-Pack specification states that each software component should have the following attributes:

 - Component class (Cclass): A top-level component name.
 For example: **CMSIS**.
-For a full list of component classes, see [Software Component Cclasses](https://arm-software.github.io/CMSIS_5/Pack/html/cp_Packs.html#pack_Cclass).
+For a full list of component classes, see [Software Component Cclasses](https://arm-software.github.io/CMSIS_5/Pack/html/cp_Packs.html#pack_Cclass) in the Open-CMSIS-Pack documentation.
 - Component group (Cgroup): A component group name.
 For example: **CORE** for the **CMSIS** component class.
 - Component version (Cversion): The version number of the software component.